 Revenue from services delivered is recognised in accordance with the over-time recognition principles following the satisfaction of various milestones as the performance obligation is fulfilled towards the customer.
-The primary services comprise Air & Ocean.
+The primary services comprise Air, Ocean, Road and Solutions services.

 Revenue generated within the Air & Ocean activities typically comprises services such as pick-up, delivery to port, freight and destination services e.g. customs clearance.